cylosec/phishing-campaign/reports/engagement-summary.md

 ---

-## 🚨 Observations & Lessons
+## Observations & Lessons

-- ✅ SPF/DKIM/DMARC were bypassed successfully due to aliasing
+- SPF/DKIM/DMARC were bypassed successfully due to aliasing
-- ⚠️ Some users clicked immediately with no link hovering or scrutiny
+- ⚠Some users clicked immediately with no link hovering or scrutiny
-- ❌ No internal alert was triggered (could improve detection stack)
+- No internal alert was triggered (could improve detection stack)

 ---

-## 🔐 Recommendations
+## Recommendations

 - Train users to hover over links and verify senders
 - Configure advanced link scanning or sandboxing